huderlem/poryscript/README.md

 # Poryscript Syntax

 A single `.pory` file is composed of many top-level statements.
-The valid top-level statements are `script`, `raw`, and `raw_global`.
+The valid top-level statements are `script` and `raw`.
 ```
 script MyScript {
     ...
 }

-raw MyLocalText `
+raw `
-    .string "I'm only accessible in this file.$"
-`

-raw_global MyGlobalText `
+MyLocalText:
-    .string "I'm accessible globally.$"
+    .string "I'm directly included.$"
 `
 ```